 China’s subsidies to producers of both primary aluminum and semi-fabricated aluminum products have resulted in significant overcapacity in the market, hurting the plants and people of the U.S. industry.
+In a January 2019 report that focused on subsidies that distort international markets, the Organisation for Economic Co-operation and Development (OECD) said that “Chinese firms obtained all of their support from Chinese authorities, notably financial subsidies, which overwhelmingly benefited Chinese producers.”
 Primary aluminum overcapacity in China continues to grow unabated, significantly distorting markets and encouraging illegal dumping.
-Excess capacity alone in China last year totaled 11 million metric tons of aluminum -- 40 percent of the rest of the world’s total production of 27.5 million metric tons.
+Excess capacity alone in China last year totaled 11 million metric tons of aluminum — 40 percent of the rest of the world’s total production of 27.5 million metric tons.

 “The president’s decision represents an opportunity to engage our critical trading partners on addressing persistent Chinese aluminum overcapacity,” Aluminum Association President & CEO Heidi Brock said in a statement following the tariff signing.
 “Now is the time to negotiate a long-term, enforceable agreement with China that tackles this perennial problem once and for all.”

-The Aluminum Association is the leading voice for the U.S. aluminum industry, representing aluminum firms across the value chain, from primary producers to value added aluminum processors to recyclers to suppliers to the industry.
+The Aluminum Association is the leading advocacy voice for the U.S. aluminum industry, representing the full aluminum value chain, from primary producers to value-added aluminum processors to recyclers to suppliers to the industry.
 Since the Section 232 remedy was announced, the Aluminum Association has worked with members to share the views of the domestic industry.

 In outreach to the administration and others, the Aluminum Association has called for: